programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ### Folium

-The main software you'll use in this lesson uses is [Folium](https://python-visualization.github.io/folium/), a Python library that makes it easy to create a wide variety of Leaflet maps.
+The main software you'll use in this lesson is [Folium](https://python-visualization.github.io/folium/), a Python library that makes it easy to create a wide variety of Leaflet maps.
 You won't need to work with HTML, CSS, or JavaScrip: everything can be done within the Python ecosystem.
 Folium allows you to specify a variety of different basemaps (terrain, street maps, colors) and display data using various visual markers, such as pins or circles.
 The color and size of these markers can then be customized based on your data.
+Folium's advanced functions include creating cluster maps and heat maps.

 Folium has a useful [Getting Started guide](https://python-visualization.github.io/folium/latest/getting_started.html) that serves as an introduction to the library.
-Folium's advanced functions include creating cluster maps and heat maps.

 ### Google Colab

 According to Dombrowski, Gniady, and Kloster, [Jupyter Notebook](https://jupyter.org/) is 'increasingly replacing Microsoft Word as the default authoring environment for research,' in large part because it gives 'equal weight' to prose and code.[^6] Although you can choose to install and use Jupyter notebooks on a computer, I prefer to go through [Google Colab](https://colab.research.google.com/), a system that implements Juypter notebooks [in the cloud](https://en.wikipedia.org/wiki/Cloud_computing).
 Working in the cloud allows you to access Jupyter notebooks from any computer or tablet that runs on a modern web browser.
-This means that you can access it from anywhere, and you don't need to adapt instructions for your own operating system.
+This also means that you don't need to adapt instructions for your own operating system.
 Google Colab is fast and powerful: its virtual machines generally have around 12GB RAM and 23GB disk space.
 You don't need to be working on a powerful machine to use it.
 Designed for machine learning, Colab can even provide a virtual graphics card and/or a hardware accelerator.
 What's more, most of the libraries needed for this lesson are already part of Colab's very large collection of Python libraries.
 For all these reasons, I recommend using the Colab environment.
 (For a more detailed comparison between Colab and Jupyter, see the [Geeks for Geeks](https://www.geeksforgeeks.org/google-collab-vs-jupyter-notebook/) discussion of the two systems.)

 This lesson only requires Colab's basic tier, which you can access for free with any Google account.
 Should you need it for future projects, you can always purchase more 'compute' later.
 Google has a helpful [Welcome to Colab](https://colab.research.google.com/notebooks/intro.ipynb) notebook that explains Colab's design goals and capabilities.
 It includes links on how to use Pandas, machine learning, and various sample notebooks.